StudentDataLabs/VisionZeroInnovationLab/README.md

 The Vision Zero Innovation Lab is split into two sections: a Learning Lab and a Innovation Lab.
 The Learning Lab helps students learn real-world data skills - getting them up and running with tools like R as well as common data science problems as part of a team.
 The Innovation Lab is more experimental, where the aim is to develop ideas and data-driven tools to take on wicked problems.

+##The Problem
+Vision Zero is an international road safety project that was first pioneered in Sweden.
+The aim of the initiative is to reduce the number of road deaths and permanent injuries to zero.
+Acknowledging the accidents are unavoidable, it takes a systems design approach to road safety.
+This includes tackling the public health issue using engineering (designing safer cars and cities), education (encouraging road users to be more aware of pedestrians) as well as enforement (speed controls).

+The Vision Zero Innovation Lab plans to bring these principles to Leeds, with a distinct emphasis on the role data science is playing in transport.
+We will have demonstrations from the Leeds Institute for Transport Studies to give you an idea of what's being done in the city.

+To find out more about the context of road casualties in Leeds, visit the [Road Traffic Casualties project](https://public.tableau.com/views/Story-RoadTrafficCasualtiesLeeds2009-2014/Story1?:embed=y&:display_count=yes&:showTabs=y).
+As part of the Vision Zero Lab, two Casualty Hotspot maps have been created: [static](https://studentdatalabs.files.wordpress.com/2016/04/screen-shot-2016-04-16-at-21-54-23.png) and [interactive](https://liamboltonuk.cartodb.com/viz/f4f4c7fe-0b16-11e6-b285-0ecfd53eb7d3/embed_map).

 ##Data
 The Labs make use of open data - that is, data that has been made open and freely available to the public.
 We are using open data from the pioneering [Leeds Data Mill](http://leedsdatamill.org/), some of which was created by Student Data Labs.
 For the purposes of the practical tutorials, some of the data has been cleaned before the event.
 In addition, a series of open data - [Cycling Crash](http://leedsdatamill.org/dataset/cycling-accidents-in-leeds) and [Pedestrian Casualty](http://leedsdatamill.org/dataset/pedestrian-casualties-in-leeds) datasets - were created and published by Founder Liam Bolton.